vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/04_The_Duties_Common_to_all_Women.md

 [[297]]

-urine (viņmütre narake), or burning oil (taptatailanarakam); she will be a widow, or a bitch, or a sow in her next life; she will be infested with worms in this one; and so on.
+urine (viņmūtre narake), or burning oil (taptatailanarakam); she will be a widow, or a bitch, or a sow in her next life; she will be infested with worms in this one; and so on.
 Since statements such as these make no reference to any other prayaścitta that can wipe out the effects of a wife's bad behaviour (prāyaścittāntarābhāvāc ca sarvathā; Sdhp.44r.
 10-44v.1), Tryambaka suggests that there is none (that is, he implies, none other than sahagamana).
 The wife's only hope is to worship and placate her husband at every turn.
 The inadequacy of Tryambaka's reasoning on this point becomes clear when one compares it with, for example, that in the Mitākṣarā on Yajñ.III.226.
 Tryambaka's intention, however, is transparent.
 He is evidently suggesting that, despite the rulings regarding the kali age, sahagamana is in fact the safest course of action for the not-so- perfect wife.

 [[959]]